What is cerebral palsy?

 - a failure to diagnose and treat maternal infection

-If your child has been diagnosed with Cerebral Palsy, and you believe that it may have been caused by a medical error, your child may be entitled to compensation.
+If your child has been diagnosed, and you believe that it may have been caused by a medical error, your child may be entitled to compensation.

 Cerebral palsy claims are very complex, and it is important that you consult a lawyer with experience in medical litigation and expertise in birth injury cases.

 If successful, you may be able to claim the cost of: